welldone-software/redux-toolbelt/packages/redux-toolbelt-observable/README.md

 #### `options`

-`cancelPreviousFunctionCalls`
+`ignoreOlderParallelResolves (deprecating: cancelPreviousFunctionCalls)`

-If several requests are made before any of them returns, you can choose to only receive the last one by using the option `cancelPreviousFunctionCalls` like this:
+If several promises are made before any of them resolves, you can choose to ignore older resolves and only receive the last one by passing true to this option

 ```js
 const fetchTodos = makeAsyncActionCreator('FETCH_TODOS');